darrelllong/darrelllong.github.io/index.md

 title: Darrell Long | About
 ---

-Dr. Darrell D. E. Long is a Distinguished Professor of Engineering at the University of California, Santa Cruz.
-He holds the Kumar Malavalli Endowed Chair of Storage Systems Research and is Director, *emeritus*, of the Storage Systems Research Center and Director of the NSF I/UCRC Center for Research in Systems and Storage.
+Dr. Darrell D. E. Long is a Distinguished Visiting Scholar at Santa Clara University and is a Distinguished Professor of Engineering, *emeritus*, at the University of California, Santa Cruz.
+He held the Kumar Malavalli Endowed Chair of Storage Systems Research and is Director, *emeritus*, of the Storage Systems Research Center and Director of the NSF I/UCRC Center for Research in Systems and Storage.
 He has authored highly cited research papers on web caching, distributed file systems, power-aware hard disk management in mobile computing, and low-bandwidth multicast techniques for video on demand, among other topics.